 Menu

 Those who study with us today can change the world tomorrow.
-And in English!
-This degree course offers a unique combination of logistics, transport and foreign trade, based on a broad IT foundation.
-It gives you a profound knowledge of how global value chains and the international system of the flow of goods work.
-We‘re all about the future from Monday to Friday.
+This degree course – taught completely in English – offers a unique combination of logistics, transport and foreign trade, based on a broad IT foundation.
+It gives you a profound knowledge of how global value chains work.
+We create global value by connecting the world.

 Why us – why here?

-Small groups, direct contact with the lecturers, practical relevance to companies, cosmopolitan atmosphere on campus, mega opportunities on the job market, exciting practical case projects, internationality and semesters abroad guaranteed - and last but not least: an interdisciplinary professional and personal education as a return on investment for life.
+Small groups, direct contact to instructors, close proximity to companies, cosmopolitan student body on campus, excellent opportunities on the job market, exciting case-study projects, internationality and semesters abroad guaranteed, and last but not least: professional and personal development as a return on investment for life.

 The most important in brief